pipes

 function mutate()

-The one piece of the Tidyverse that we will cover here, because it is ubiquitous throughout this book and unfamiliar to many, is the pipe operator %>%
+The one specific piece of syntax we cover here, because it is ubiquitous throughout this guide and unfamiliar to some, is the pipe operator |>

 .
 The pipe operator takes the expression to the left of it and “pipes” it into the first argument of the expression on the right, i.e. one can replace f(x)

-with x %>% f()
+with x |> f()

 .
 The pipe makes code significantly more readable by avoiding nested function calls, reducing the need for intermediate variables, and making sequential operations read left-to-right.
 For example, to add a new variable to a data frame, then summarize using a grouping variable, the following are equivalent: